Le Monêtier-les-Bains is an underrated gem.

 As we headed past the village centre and towards the Pont de l’Alp, Rachel, Jim and I got to know each other.
 We got to know her shaggy border collie, Gekko, who was happily laying across the back seat.
 And after 15 minutes, we pulled up at an unassuming layby at the foot of the mountains.

-Psst: the start of our hike began at a sweet little hotel which would make a great base from which to explore the area — Auberge du Pont de l’Alp.
+Psst: the start of our hike began at a sweet little hotel that would make a great base from which to explore the area —Auberge du Pont de l’Alp.
 Check their prices and availability here.

 “How big are your feet?”, she asked Jim from the back of the van as she sifted through piles of snowshoes.
 “47?!
 Merde.
 I’ve never seen feet that big before”.